4 min Read

-This might seem like a silly question (so much fun, no?) but it’s actually a pretty contentious issue.
-When we asked our readers, we were surprised how divisive the response was.
+Are sleepovers good or bad?
+This might seem like a silly question.
+But it’s actually a pretty contentious issue.
 Read on for two parents takes on slumber parties.

 When my oldest child reached an age that she was asking to have a friend sleepover, I was initially reluctant.
 It felt like a lot of work, especially juggling four kids of my own, and I wondered how my parents managed to put up with so many slumber parties when my sister and I were growing up.
 But despite my misgivings, I said yes, because I wanted my kids to have experiences similar to the memories I cherished.

 I’ve since figured out my parents’ secret: They didn’t see themselves as hosts, but instead as a safe place for our friends to spend time.
 My mom didn’t plan elaborate craft projects or whip herself into a frenzy creating themed meals.
 There was just an extra plate of whatever we were having for dinner, and instructions on how to find the cereal cupboard the next morning.

 With this mellow approach in mind, we’ve become sleepover experts, and we welcome the fun.
 Inviting your kids’ friends to sleep over is a way to include them in the everyday hum of your family life.
 It’s those unstructured and slow moments that provide an opportunity to get to know them better.
 Many of our kids’ friends come from smaller families, and joining a movie night with a pile of siblings is a lot of fun.
 Our kids are happy to grab a sleeping bag and head to a friend’s house for the night, too.
 It’s a chance to practise some independence.

 It’s true that a sleepover can end with a cranky, overtired kid and a messy family room.
 But it can also mean a late-night heart-to-hearts and shared moments that help your child feel more connected to a friend.
 It can also give you a front row seat to how your child navigates friendships.